-In this paper, we propose a method for panoramic point-cloud rendering-based polygon extraction from indoor mobile LiDAR data.
-Our aim was to improve region-based point-cloud clustering in modeling after point-cloud registration.
-First, we propose a point-cloud clustering methodology for polygon extraction on a panoramic range image generated with point-based rendering from a massive point cloud.
+We focus on a region-based point clustering to extract a polygon from a massive point cloud.
+In the region-based clustering, RANSAC is a suitable approach for estimating surfaces.
+However, local workspace selection is required to improve a performance in a surface estimation from a massive point cloud.
+Moreover, the conventional RANSAC is hard to determine whether a point lies inside or outside a surface.
+In this paper, we propose a method for panoramic rendering-based polygon extraction from indoor mobile LiDAR data.
+Our aim was to improve region-based point cloud clustering in modeling after point cloud registration.
+First, we propose a point cloud clustering methodology for polygon extraction on a panoramic range image generated with point-based rendering from a massive point cloud.
 Next, we describe an experiment that was conducted to verify our methodology with an indoor mobile mapping system in an indoor environment.
-This experiment was wall-surface extraction using a rendered point-cloud from 64 viewpoints over a wide indoor area.
-Finally, we confirmed that our proposed methodology could achieve polygon extraction through point-cloud clustering from a complex indoor environment.
+This experiment was wall-surface extraction using a rendered point cloud from some viewpoints over a wide indoor area.
+Finally, we confirmed that our proposed methodology could achieve polygon extraction through point cloud clustering from a complex indoor environment.